-- Purchase requests for goods and supplies or related items are generally entered into BusinessPlus as a standard PO "P" type purchase requisitions with a quantifiable measure of unit (example: each, carton, box). - Limit the number of requisition lines to a maximum of 10.
-Price adjustments and partial payments are challenging with too many requisition lines. - Quotes are required to ensure the purchase order (PO) detail matches vendor pricing.
+- Purchase requests for goods and supplies or related items are generally entered into BusinessPlus as a standard PO "P" type purchase requisitions with a quantifiable measure of unit (example: each, carton, box). - Quotes are required to ensure the purchase order (PO) detail matches vendor pricing.
 When the PO does not match the vendor prices, the order is delayed until the PO detail is corrected.
-Attaching the vendor quote minimizes purchase delays. - Sealed Bid or Request for Proposal Exceptions: SLPS Preferred, and CO-OP vendors have already been approved through an RFP process.
+Attaching the vendor quote minimizes purchase delays.
+The only exception is Punchout vendors. - Sealed Bid or Request for Proposal Exceptions: SLPS Preferred, and CO-OP vendors have already been approved through an RFP process.
 A list of Preferred and CO-OP vendors is posted on the Procurement website.
 RFP selected, Preferred and CO-OP vendors are the fastest options. - Board Resolution Process: Requisitions greater than \$5,000 must be entered into BoardDocs.
+(Except for Preferred or COOP Vendors).